tszheichoi/awesome-sensor-logger/STUDY_API.md

 # Study API

-As a Study investigator, you can retrieve, delete, and manage all contributed recordings via a web frontend, linked directly within your Study page, or with an API.
+As a Study investigator, you can retrieve, delete, and manage all contributed recordings **via a web frontend**, linked directly within your Study page, **or with an API**.
 The API is useful if you want to automate your large-scale Study.
 To use the API, you need to have the identifier of your study `studyId` and the `secretCode`.
 Both can be found or generated within the app under your Study page.

+- For `studyId`, go to the Studies screen and select the As Investigator tab.
+Tap the Study and tap on the Study ID under the title to copy the identifier.
+- For `secretCode`, go to the Studies screen and select the As Investigator tab.
+Tap the Study and select the Data tab.
+Tap Generate New Code to generate a new secret code.
+When using the API, do not include spaces in the secret code.

 > ⚠️ **Important Notice**: The Study API is currently in beta and may undergo changes.
 While using the API, you might encounter bugs or issues.
 We recommend testing thoroughly and reporting any problems you find.
 Please be mindful of the rate limits that apply to all API endpoints.